The Flyers and Blue Jackets were headed in two different directions at the trade deadline.

 Complete coverage of the Philadelphia Flyers and their rivals in the NHL from NBC Sports Philadelphia.

-"They're rolling right now, playing some good hockey and they've got momentum," Claude Giroux.
+"They're rolling right now, playing some good hockey and they've got momentum," Claude Giroux said.
 "It's important for us to get off to a good start in here, and get the fans on our side."

 "It's all in our heads - the schedule, the points, everything," Voracek said.
 "We know we have our destiny in our hands, and we just have to focus on ourselves.
 Obviously, it helps that we're playing Columbus tomorrow.
 We know what it is about them."